microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end to end.md

 >**Note**:  It may take 5-10 minutes for event data to populate into the Log Analytics and then for Security Center recommendations to display

-## Exercise 2: Enroll and Provision IoT Devices
+## Exercise 2: Enroll and provision IoT devices

 Duration: 30 minutes